Using Forests in Multivariate Regression Discontinuity Designs: Estimation and Inference

 \textbf{Remark 2.} One caveat of using local linear forests in multivariate RD designs is that the point at which we evaluate local linear forests, $x^c\in\mathscr{B}$, is necessarily a boundary point of the support of $X_i$ for both treated and control populations.
-On the other hand, the central limit theorem of \citet[Theorem 1]{FTAW20} only applies to points in the interior of the support, as the proof starts with a usual Taylor expansion of $\mathbb{E}[Y_i|X_i=x]$ around $x^c$.\footnote{Asymptotic normality of local linear regressions also relies on a similar Taylor expansion, but it is the CEF of \textit{potential} outcomes that gets expanded (as opposed to the CEF of \textit{observed} outcomes conditional on either the treated or the control population), and so in this case $x^c\in\mathscr{B}$ is an interior point of the support of $X$.} We sidestep this problem by adding an arbitrarily small ``buffer" to $x^c\in\mathscr{B}$: we pick another point $\Tilde{x}^c$ in the interior of the treated score region such that $\|\Tilde{x}^c-x^c\|=\epsilon$ for an arbitrarily small $\epsilon>0$ and evaluate the treated local linear forest $\widehat{\mu}^+_{\texttt{llf}}$ at $\Tilde{x}^c$ to approximate $\widehat{\mu}^+_{\texttt{llf}}(x^c)$; we do the same for the control local linear forest $\widehat{\mu}^-_{\texttt{llf}}$.
-We require $\mu^+(x^c)$ and $\mu^-(x^c)$ to satisfy the assumptions in \citet[Theorem 1]{FTAW20}, which imply that both $\mu^+(x^c)$ and $\mu^-(x^c)$ are Lipschitz in $x^c$ and therefore very close to $\mu^+(\Tilde{x}^c)$ and $\mu^-(\Tilde{x}^c)$, respectively, for small $\epsilon$.
-Ideally, one should adjust the confidence interval accordingly to account for such approximation, but in our simulations we choose $\epsilon=10^{-30}$ so that such correction is negligible up to machine precision.
+On the other hand, the central limit theorem of \citet[Theorem 1]{FTAW20} only applies to points in the interior of the support, as the proof starts with a usual Taylor expansion of $\mathbb{E}[Y_i|X_i=x]$ around $x^c$.\footnote{Asymptotic normality of local linear regressions also relies on a similar Taylor expansion, but it is the CEFs of \textit{potential} outcomes that get expanded (as opposed to the CEFs of \textit{observed} outcomes of either the treated or the control population), and so in this case $x^c\in\mathscr{B}$ is an interior point of the support of $X$.} We sidestep this problem by adding an arbitrarily small ``buffer" to $x^c\in\mathscr{B}$: we pick another point $\Tilde{x}^c$ in the interior of the treated score region such that $\|\Tilde{x}^c-x^c\|=\epsilon$ for an infinitesimal $\epsilon>0$ and evaluate the treated local linear forest $\widehat{\mu}^+_{\texttt{llf}}$ at $\Tilde{x}^c$ to approximate $\widehat{\mu}^+_{\texttt{llf}}(x^c)$; we do the same for the control local linear forest $\widehat{\mu}^-_{\texttt{llf}}$.
+Under the assumptions in \citet[Theorem 1]{FTAW20}, both $\mu^+(x^c)$ and $\mu^-(x^c)$ are Lipschitz in $x^c$ and therefore very close to $\mu^+(\Tilde{x}^c)$ and $\mu^-(\Tilde{x}^c)$, respectively, for an infinitesimal $\epsilon$.
+Ideally, one should adjust the confidence interval accordingly to account for such approximation.
+We leave this for future research, and in our simulations and empirical application we choose $\epsilon=10^{-30}$ so that such correction is essentially negligible up to machine precision.